 The Impact

-In the wake of Hurricane Helene, many Georgia farmers are left wondering how long they can persevere.
+In the wake of Hurricane Helene, many Georgia farmers were left wondering how long they can persevere.

 Hurricane Helene was incredibly destructive in the state of Georgia, but it was especially devastating for our farmers.
 Hurricane Helene severely damaged local infrastructure and interrupted the harvest of crops that are central to the state’s economy.
 Entire crops were lost overnight.
 Decades-old pecan trees were uprooted and lost.

-Preliminary reports estimate agricultural damages from Hurricane Helene will cost Georgia’s economy at least $6.46 billion.
+Preliminary reports estimated agricultural damages from Hurricane Helene would cost Georgia’s economy billions of dollars.

 When crops are destroyed, we’re all affected.
 Georgia farmers help ensure we continue to have access to fresh, locally grown food and that we don’t have to rely on exports from other countries.
 A robust agriculture industry leads to a stronger and healthier Georgia.